tlamadon/markdown2deckjs/example-math.md

 ## Introduction

 - some inline math here $\alpha$
-- ~ and some math equation there
+-  ~task and some math equation there

 ~  $$p(\theta) = \theta q(\theta) = \min \{ \theta^\gamma , 1 \}$$